Avishek991996/Sales-Dasboard/README.md

 # Y-O-Y Sales Dashboard (Using Power BI)

 ## Objective
-To develop a comprehensive sales dashboard that provides real-time insights into key performance metrics and year on year trends.
+To develop a comprehensive sales dashboard that provides real-time insights into key performance metrics and year over year trends.

 ## Analysis
 The analysis performed in this project includes: